Utilitarian Welfare and Representation Guarantees of Approval-Based Multiwinner Rules: Worst-Case Guarantees of Multiwinner Rules

-In this section we analyze the multi-winner rules from \Cref{sec:prelim} with respect to how well they perform in terms of \emph{diversity}, and \emph{individual excellence}.
-In our study we use the established idea of approximation from computer science, but in a novel way: by estimating how well a given rule $\calR$ approximates CC (resp., AV), we quantify how $\calR$ performs with respect to diversity (resp., individual excellence).
-This differs from the typical use of the idea of approximation in the following aspects: \begin{inparaenum}[(1)] \item We do not seek new algorithms approximating a given objective function as well as possible, but rather analyze how well the existing known rules approximate given functions (even if it is apparent that better and simpler approximation algorithms exist, these algorithms might not share other important properties of the considered rules). \item We are not approximating computationally hard rules with rules easier to compute.
-On contrary, we will be investigating how computationally hard rules (such as PAV, Monroe, etc.) approximate AV, which is easy to compute. \end{inparaenum}
+In this section, we analyze the multiwinner rules from \Cref{sec:prelim} with respect to how well they perform in terms of the utilitarian and the representation objectives.
+In our study we use the established idea of approximation from computer science: we estimate how well a given rule $\calR$ approximates each of the two objectives.
+This differs from the typical use of the idea of approximation in the following aspects: \begin{inparaenum}[(1)] \item We do not seek new algorithms approximating a given objective function as well as possible, but rather analyze how well the existing known rules approximate given functions (even if it is apparent that better and simpler approximation algorithms exist, these algorithms might not share other important properties of the considered rules). \item We are not approximating computationally hard objectives with rules that are easier to compute.
+On the contrary, we will be even investigating how computationally hard rules (such as PAV, Monroe, etc.) approximate the algorithmically trivial AV rule. \end{inparaenum}